-Following this assessment, if you agree that you need some support at home from us, we will talk to everyone who would be involved in your care with your consent, and draw up an outcome focused personal plan of care/support with you.
+Following this conversation with you, if you agree that you need some support at home from us, we will talk to everyone who would be involved in your care with your consent, and draw up an outcome focused personal plan of care/support with you.
 We will involve professionals such as your GP, social worker or district nurse, and people who provide informal care to you such as your friends, family or neighbours, in this process.
 We will only contact those who provide informal care to you with your consent.

 Some of the things we can help you with are listed below: